Geetima2021/PLL-IC-design-using-Open-Source-PDK-Google-Skywater-130nm/README.md

 Why PLL?

 To get precise clock signal without frequency and phase noise.
 Also to have flexibility to work on frequency of choice.
 Now as quartz crystal provides superior spectral purity, fixed frequency and phase noise performance, VCO on the other hand has good flexibility and implemantable on SOC, hence the amalgamation of the two for designing a simple PLL IC is good enough.
-The Phase lock loop intution is based on the abilitity of the output signial to mimic the input reference signal and maintaining a constant phase difference.
+The Phase lock loop intution is based on the ability of the output signal to mimic the input reference signal and maintaining a constant phase difference.
 The block diagram of the PLL is as shown in figure below with a more detailed one next to it.

 ![6](https://user-images.githubusercontent.com/63381455/127767306-796e61e9-e3b1-4617-b5fb-9925f649725e.JPG)